A version of this story appeared in the fall 2019 issue of Uncommon Path.

 Look to the night skies outside your house or apartment and maybe you’ll see the faint outlines of the Big Dipper beyond the street lights, or the glimmering North Star past a row of headlights on the nearest highway.

-Whether you’re taking starry night sky photos or simply want to admire the views, here are five spots throughout the United States for staggering stargazing.
+Whether you’re taking starry night sky photos or simply want to admire the views, here are nine spots throughout the United States for staggering stargazing.

 Owyhee Canyonlands, Oregon